matiasngf/experiment-app-tasks/notes.md

 With Style-guide Driven Development, developers look at the UI as we code it.
 Instead of a test runner, developers are responsible for visually inspecting what we build and the style guide forms a set of visual expectations for what the UI should look like.

 https://medium.com/nulogy/storybook-driven-development-a3c517276c07

+## Developer Experience
+- EsLint and Prettier was added to improve Developer Experience.
+- Format on autosave was configured on .vscode folder.
+- NextJs...
+- .editorconfig and .gitattributes to ensure the same config across different users.
+- Dockerfile for deploys

 ## App details
 The app should